Akshay10258/BeMyPG/README.md

 # MERN STACK WEB APPLICATION

 - App to find PG's and also list PG(for owner) based on cities.
-- User authentication usint JWT.
+- User authentication using JWT.
 - Frontend made using react .
 - Hosted on : https://be-my-pg.vercel.app
 - Feautures :